bigjosh/BlueLEDBoard/README.md

 ## Highlights

 * Saves (and even uses!) almost all of the old hardware.
-* Easy to install into controller boards - pull the CPU chip out and plug the new daughterboard in.
-No modifications to the LED modules of connecting circuitry.
+* Easy to install into vintage controller boards - just pull the CPU chip out and plug the new daughterboard in.
+No modifications to the LED modules or connecting circuitry.
 * Daughterboards communicate to master controller using standard off-the-shelf RS232 DB9 links, connectors, and cables.
 * Master controller can be any computer that supports RS232.
 Currently daughterboards are connected to a Windows machine for development and a Raspberry PI for deployment.
 * Timing-critical row and col scanning happens in hardware on the daughterboards.
 Master controller sends high-level frame bit maps.
 * Daughterboards use hardware SPI to clock pixels out to LED modules at up to 8MHz.
 * Daughterboards emulate an Arduino, so you can seamlessly download firmware updates in-place over the existing serial connections using the Arduino IDE or automatically via command line with AVRDUDE.
-* The master controller software uses platform neural filenames for specifying daughterboard communication links, so highly portable.
+* The master controller software uses platform neural filenames for accessing daughterboard communication links, so highly portable.
-* Master controller software dynamically reads messages from standard files, which can be updated in real-time.
+* Master controller software dynamically reads messages from flat text files, which can be updated in real-time.
-* User defined fonts specified in easily editable text files.
+* User defined fonts specified in easily editable flat text files.
 * Extensible system for embedding display commands in messages files.

 ## Hardware